malvo06/Recsys-arXiv/README.md

 ### Data Preprocessing

 <ol>
-  <li><a href="https://github.com/malvo06/Recsys-arXiv/blob/main/Data_Conversion.ipynb">Data Conversion: Opens the json files and saves them into pkl.
-Also has converts DBLP into a Graph</a></li>
+  <li><a href="https://github.com/malvo06/Recsys-arXiv/blob/main/Data_Conversion.ipynb">Data Conversion:</a> Opens the json files and saves them into pkl.
+Also has converts DBLP into a Graph</li>
-  <li><a href="https://github.com/malvo06/Recsys-arXiv/blob/main/Data%20Organization.ipynb">Data Organization: Reorganizes the dataframes.
-Creates </a></li>
+  <li><a href="https://github.com/malvo06/Recsys-arXiv/blob/main/Data%20Organization.ipynb">Data Organization:</a> Reorganizes the dataframes.
+Creates </li>
 </ol>